-Improving your home’s indoor air quality is not as difficult as it may sound.
-Service Experts has several choices for battling allergy-inducing pollution inside your home.
+Improving your home’s indoor air quality is not as hard as it may sound.
+Service Experts has several choices for fighting allergy-inducing pollution inside your home.

-When it comes to dehumidifying your air, it’s also essential to know what won’t work.
-When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re asking for trouble because mold, fungi, bacteria and other microbes tend to thrive with elevated humidity.
+When it comes to dehumidifying your air, it’s also important to know what won’t work.
+When you raise the moisture content of the air in any given enclosed space above 40 percent, you’re inviting trouble because mold, fungi, bacteria and other microbes tend to thrive with increased humidity.
 So when you think of humidity in your indoor space, be careful to do it right to avoid doing more harm than good.

 According to the Asthma and Allergy Foundation of America, more than 50 million Americans experience various types of allergies each year.

 Ultraviolet Germicidal Lights are unique devices that safely give off the highest UV light intensity available, working to help reduce airborne biological contaminants like germs.
 They also help decrease concentrations of airborne bio aerosols by 50 percent in as little as 45 minutes.
 UV Germicidal Lights even help stop further accrual of germs in your home and inside your HVAC system.

 HEPA—or High Efficiency Particulate Air—filters are top-shelf air filters that remove 99.97% of air contaminants, such as pollen and ragweed.
 HEPA filters are utilized in hospitals and science labs, where concerns about health and contamination are elevated.

 - Tobacco smoke